bordigoni/client-reg-wasm/README.md

 **Yes I know two authentication for one API is dumb but, it was the simplest way to test several instances of the filter.**

-## Code

-I still need to enhance the coding experience, you need to open both directory in separate intellij in order to have it to looked compilable for now.
-It should be feasible.

 ## Next steps

 * Features / deps related